dylanisonline/cyber-homelab/README.md

 ### Network Topology
 ---

-192.168.1.x : Engineering Network.
-Where a machine will be placed for configuring the Pfsense firewall.
+192.168.1.x : Where our Network Administrator machine will be.

-192.168.2.x : Security Onion machine and Analyst Machine
+192.168.2.x : Security Onion machine and Analyst Machine.

-192.168.3.x : Where our vulnerable server is going to be
+192.168.3.x : Where our vulnerable server is going to be.

-192.168.4.x : Where our Linux Workstations will be
+192.168.4.x : Where our Linux Workstations will be.

-192.168.5.x: Where our attack machine will be
+192.168.5.x: Where our attack machine will be.

 <br>